A number of log sources are available in AWS, that can be useful for incident response purposes:

 CloudTrail Enabled by default.
 Logs every operation conducted in the AWS account through Amazon Management Console actions and API calls.
 Essentially logs all management operations API calls made in the account.

-For each action / operation, the following information are logged:
+For each action / operation, the following information is logged:

 - Unique Event ID.